 What role does the Maine Legislature have regarding ownership of the intertidal zone?

 On January 11, 2024, the Committee on Marine Resources of the 131st Legislature voted to REJECT Legislative Document 2003 (shown below).
-This bill would have made the intertidal zone freely available for rockweed harvesting and recreation, most likely leading to a rapid and sustained increase in the commercial harvesting, with very few regulations in place to protect the ecological integrity of rockweed habitats for other marine species.
+This bill would have made the intertidal zone freely available for rockweed harvesting, with very few regulations in place to protect the ecological integrity of rockweed habitats for other marine species.

 To some extent, scientific publications are relevant to this proposed bill and others, as noted in a Letter to The Ellsworth American by David Porter.